NguyenMinh1301/Per/document/auth/README.md

 ## 1. Responsibilities
 - Provide JWT-based authentication (access and refresh tokens).
+- Offer a lightweight token introspection API that only reports whether an access token is active.
 - Manage registration, login, logout, email verification, forgot/reset password flows.
 - Persist refresh tokens in Redis and verification/reset tokens in PostgreSQL.
 - Deliver emails for verification and password reset through SMTP.